casper-network/docs/source/docs/casper/developers/writing-onchain-code/emitting-contract-events.md

 title: Contract-Level Events
 ---

+import useBaseUrl from '@docusaurus/useBaseUrl';

 # Enabling Contracts to Emit Events

 Smart contracts can be programmed to emit messages while executing.
 Under certain conditions, an off-chain dApp may listen to these events and react as described in [Monitoring and Consuming Events](../dapps/monitor-and-consume-events.md).

 Messages produced by smart contracts are visible on a node's SSE event stream in human-readable format, and they contain the following information:

-- The address of the entity that produced the message
+- The address of the entity that produced the message, i.e., the contract hash
 - The message topic used to categorize the message
 - The human-readable message string
 - The index identifying the message in a message array